Written by CorpsAfrica/Malawi Volunteer Mr. Joseph Katsala

 On the evening that I was told by the CorpsAfrica/Malawi Country Director that I had been placed in Karonga to Volunteer for the next ten months, my mind ran all sorts of imaginative iterations.
 I was literally shaken to the core.
-I had never really been in Northern Malawi (apart from my one-day trip to Mzuzu to my sister’s school), and the stories I had heard about that part of the country weren’t encouraging either.
+I had never really been to Northern Malawi (apart from my one-day trip to Mzuzu to my sister’s school), and the stories I had heard about that part of the country weren’t encouraging either.

 Days turned into weeks and before I knew it, I was in a Toyota Hilux with two other Volunteers, our luggage in the back, moving to the North.
 In the travel frenzy, we at times forgot we were relocating from the cities we knew to rural communities to start new lives.
 It’s surprising how you can want to do something and not want to do it at the same time.